Buddycat-64/go-novon/README.md

 Then you will want to configure OBS as shown above (you will also want to add "Display Capture" as a source on OBS to actually record your screen)

-Then Download the GoNovon .EXE from the releases (or build it yourself)
+Then Download the GoNovon .EXE from the releases (or build it yourself using the instructions above)

 Run the binary (.exe) and hit "Start GoNovon"
 <img width="1010" height="741" alt="Start Novon" src="https://github.com/user-attachments/assets/8fcdb8eb-3a87-4d2e-942d-d7a2ef7d453b" />